fergd/fergdblog/_posts/2017-06-25-2015-Ford-Transit-Connect-Review.md

 ## Downsides

 ### Power
 I love that it has a 4 cylinder...but it’s not quite plucky enough.
 If you’re just tooling about, it’s fine, and once up to highway speeds, it’s perfect.
 The thing hums right along.
 But you often need to put your foot down, and when you do, the best you get is a louder noise, but not much else.
-I feel if they could have squeezed a mere 10 more hp out of the engine, it would feel just right.
+I feel if they could have squeezed a mere 10 more horses out of the engine, it would feel just right.

 ### Sun Visors * Shakes fist *
 <figure>